jonathanhefner/garden_variety/README.md

 this principle, *garden_variety* provides reasonable default controller actions, with care to allow easy override.

-*garden_variety* also uses the excellent [Pundit](https://rubygems.org/gems/pundit) gem to isolate authorization concerns.
+*garden_variety* also relies on the [Pundit](https://rubygems.org/gems/pundit)
+gem to isolate authorization concerns.
 If you're unfamiliar with Pundit, see its documentation for an explanation of policy objects and how they help controller actions stay DRY and boring.

 As an example, this controller using `garden_variety`...